Travel on- and off-trail through the wildflowers and pine forests of Oregon’s Central Cascades.

-Backpacking courses focus on wilderness skills such as navigation, natural history and living in the backcountry.
-Backpacking courses spend time both on and off trail, and travel to remote and beautiful places that are ideal Outward Bound classrooms.
-Activities include: leadership and communication skill building activities, peak ascents and traveling through world class mountainous terrain.
+Our backpacking courses focus on wilderness skills such as navigation, natural history and living in the remote and beautiful backcountry.
+Activities include: leadership and communication skill seminars, peak ascents and traveling through mountainous terrain both on and off trail.
 Leave No Trace camping techniques, navigation and first aid are additional skills students will learn.
-Students will travel over terrain that may reach up to 9,000 feet in elevation.
+You will travel over terrain that may reach up to 9,000 feet.

 Central Cascades, Oregon

 Volcanoes dot the spine of the Cascade Mountains, rising over 10,000 feet above the forests, lakes, and rivers of the surrounding region.
 The Central Cascade Range is home to the Three Sisters, Broken Top, Mt.
 Washington, Three Fingered Jack, and Mt.
 Jefferson.
 Active glaciers, traces of avalanches, and the volcanoes themselves are the perfect setting for learning the more technical aspects of backpacking.
 These regions are the ancestral lands of the Yoncalla, Molalla, Kalapuya, Tenino and Confederated Tribes of Warm Springs nations.